bsutton/sounds/README.md

 album.play();
 ```
 By default an Ablum displays the OSs' audio UI.
-You can suppress the UI via by passing in SoundPlayer.noUI() to the Album.
+You can suppress the UI via by passing in `SoundPlayer.noUI()` to the Album in which case the `Tracks` will be played sequentially until they complete.
+(I'm not certain this is actually useful).

 ```dart
 var album = Album.fromTracks([